Celtic Round Houses

 ** The evidence for some things in the roundhouses at Castell Henllys is lacking.
 For example firedogs have not been discovered at Castell Henllys but they have been found at similar sites in Wales and they may have been used here too.
 There was no direct evidence for a bread oven and its inclusion in the reconstruction was based on the opinion of the Site Manager at Castell Henllys.
 Whether they baked the bread in an oven or on a hot surface in these roundhouses is a matter of debate.

-four see-through scenes which illustrate both the inside and exterior of buildings and an ancient tomb.
-Read the full review
+The book is full of children friendly illustrations and an interesting selection of photographs from Museums across Europe.
+It also includes four see-through scenes which illustrate both the inside and exterior of buildings and an ancient tomb.